Violante Sánchez of Castile

 Violante Sánchez of Castile (before 1281 — after January 1330), was a Castilian noblewoman and by marriage Lady of Lemos, Sarria, Cabrera and Ribera.

 In her own right, she was Lady of Ucero, Oímbra and Vilamartín de Valdeorras, among other towns, and after becoming a widow, she professed as a nun in the Order of Santiago, to which she gave all her possessions in 1327, and was a patron and commander of the Monastery of Sancti Spiritus in Salamanca.

 Life

 Family origins

 Violante Sánchez was the illegitimate daughter of the infante Sancho of Castile (who became King Sancho IV in 1295) and María de Meneses, Lady of Ucero.
 Her paternal grandparents were King Alfonso X of Castile and Violante of Aragon (after whom she was probably named) and her maternal grandparents were the Ricohombre Alfonso Alfonso de Meneses "the Tizón" and Mayor González Girón.

-In addition, Violante Sánchez was the full-sister or illegitimate half-sister (although most modern historians assure the latter), of Teresa Sánchez of Castile, who married João Afonso Telo, 1st Count of Barcelos; another illegitimate half-siblings were Alfonso Sánchez of Castile and Juan Sánchez.
+In addition, Violante Sánchez was the full-sister or illegitimate half-sister (although most modern historians assure the latter), of Teresa Sánchez of Castile, who married João Afonso Telo, 1st Count of Barcelos; other illegitimate half-siblings were Alfonso Sánchez of Castile and Juan Sánchez.
 Among her legitimate half-siblings were King Ferdinand IV of Castile, infante Peter and infanta Beatrice, who became Queen consort of Portugal by her marriage to King Afonso IV.